jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Being at the bottom makes it easier to see what's going on at the top.
 I've served princes.
 I've been tortured by them.
 I've studied their rise and fall.
 The view from down here is clarifying."

 The woodcutter marks another tree.
-"If you say so.
-Can I have this one?"
+"I understand.
+Can I have the big tree too?"

 "Yes.
-Take that too."
+Take that one too."

 ---